 She walked quietly and with a purpose.
-Her heavy burden aided her feet to sink in deeply in the soft earth.
-She came upon the top of a hill and examined her surroundings, ears twitching here and there.
+Her heavy burden helped to sink her feet in the soft earth.
+She came upon the top of a hill and examined her surroundings, ears twitching her and there.
 Her sharp eyes scan the nearby brush.
-Turning her head to the herd, she watches the calm ears and heads of her friends and family.
-She sighs, cooling the nervous heat growing in her belly.
-She wasn't a first time mother, but even so, nervous excitement laced up her belly in prolonged twitches of her pelt.
-It's almost time… Spotting the stallion eyeing her, she notices his nostrils quiver as his nickering reaches her ears.
-She mentally smiles at his encouraging call, her lips unable to do so.
+She turns her head to the herd, watching the calm ears and heads of her friends and family.
+She spots the stallion eyeing her.
+She notices his nostrils quiver as his nickering reaches her ears.
+She mentally smiles at his encouraging call.

-Silently she finishes her journey to the nearby thicket, which she noisily enters, continuing to the denser portion.
-Then, she settles down for the long night ahead.
+Silently she finishes her journey to the nearby thicket, which she noisily entered.
+She continued on to the thickest part of the thicket.
+Then she settled down for the long night ahead.